Timber Decking Cost

 Budget timber decking is typically mass-produced and can be found in local stores.
 While medium timber decking usually offers a more bespoke design which allows you to customise mass-produced products.
 Premium options include hardwood boards and IPE boards which both offer a high-quality aesthetic.

-There is also the option of choosing deck tiles over timber decking, which usually costs around £3 for hardwood and stone tiles, while composite decking tiles are generally priced at about £5.
+There is also the option of choosing decking tiles over timber decking, which usually costs around £3 for hardwood and stone tiles, while composite decking tiles are generally priced at about £5.
 Decking tiles are also cheaper to install and are usually fitted on a DIY basis.

 Below are some estimated costs of hiring a decking expert to build timber decking: